 20) Does planning software use an effective tax rate?

-Some planning programs include detailed tax planning, based upon specific income and tax facts that your advisor inputs each year.
+Some financial planning software programs include detailed tax planning, based upon specific income and tax facts that your advisor inputs each year.
 However, many programs utilize an effective tax rate, which holds your taxes at a constant percentage, regardless of changes in your income or deductions.
 This can lead to grossly inaccurate planning results.

 If you’re thinking about hiring a wealth advisor, we recommend you begin with our tips on ‘How To Find The Best Advisor For You’.
 Ask every potential advisor the same set of questions (as above) to ensure fair comparison and to help you achieve an informed decision.
 You can print the list here of 20 Questions To Ask A Financial Advisor.